Causes of eye twitching

 Very rarely, it can be a sign of a brain or nerve disorder, such as:

 Eye twitching can also be a side effect of certain medicines.
-The most common offenders include medicine used in the treatment of psychosis and epilepsy.
+The most common offenders include medication used in the treatment of psychosis and epilepsy.

 Types of eye twitching